Alan Connolly (cricketer): Cricket career

 Connolly was born in the small country town of Skipton, Victoria.
-A fast bowler early in his career, injury and advice from his state captain Jack Potter led him to slow his pace to increase his accuracy and movement off the pitch and through the air.
+A fast bowler early in his career, injury and advice from his state captain Jack Potter led him to decrease his pace to increase his accuracy and movement off the pitch and through the air.

 Connolly toured England with the Australian team in 1964 but was hampered by injury and poor form.
 In Victoria's Sheffield Shield victory over Queensland in February 1965, he took his best first-class innings figures of 9 for 67 in the first innings and made his highest score of 40.
 Connolly led the Victorian attack in Victoria's victory in the Sheffield Shield in the 1966–67 season, taking 46 wickets at 26.91, and was selected to tour New Zealand at the end of the season.
 He led Australia's attack in the four matches against New Zealand, taking 16 wickets at 22.25.

 At the start of the 1967–68 season Connolly took 6 for 104 and 7 for 61 in Victoria's 10-wicket victory over South Australia, and was selected in the Test team again.
 After he returned to the Test team, Connolly became a reliable bowler in partnership with Graham McKenzie.
 He played an important part in Australia's 159-run victory at Old Trafford in 1968, taking match figures of 41–19–61–3, the only time England lost a match in a sequence of 40 Tests between 1966 and 1971.
 He headed Australia's bowling figures for the series, with 23 wickets at 21.34.
 He played the 1969 and 1970 seasons for Middlesex, but was again hampered by injuries during the 1970 season, and decided not to return for a third season in 1971.

 On the tour of South Africa in 1969–70, Connolly took 20 wickets at 26.10, in a series in which Australia lost all four Tests, and his four fellow pace bowlers took only 17 wickets between them at a combined average of 61.70.
 He took match figures of 55–22–109–7 in the First Test at Cape Town, and in the Fourth Test he took his best Test innings figures of 6 for 47.

 He was recalled for his last Test match in the Fourth Test at Sydney in the 1970–71 Ashes series, but was dropped after taking just one wicket in Australia's 299-run loss.
 He retired from first-class cricket at the end of the season.
 His 330 wickets for Victoria set a new record for the state.